result17/CodeBeat/README.md

 - [] when git committing, code will be linted
 - [] when server shut down, codebeat cli has memory address error
 - [] when server shut down, prsima should disconnect
+- [] Using '*' activation is usually a bad idea as it impacts performance.